azimut/nepal/README.md

 ### Other classes

 There is a `event` class that adds basic non-positional features, volume, rate and looping.
 There is a class for `music` that has a fade in/out features, with looping enabled.
-A `sfx` that has support for random offsets of pitch and volume, as well as position.
+A `sfx` that has support for random offsets of pitch and volume, as well as position offset.

 ### Final notes